 This medicine may increase your chance of bleeding and cause wounds or injuries to heal more slowly.
 To help with this problem, stay away from rough sports or situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

-This medicine may cause serious skin reactions or a severe rash.
+This medicine may cause serious skin problems, including hand-foot skin reaction or a severe rash.
 Call your doctor right away if you have skin redness, pain, blisters, bleeding, or swelling of the palms of your hands and soles of your feet.

 This medicine may cause serious heart problems.
 Check with your doctor right away if you are having chest pain or discomfort, nausea, pain or discomfort in your arms, jaw, back, or neck, shortness of breath, sweating, or vomiting.